schafferde/task_batch_integration/README.md

           are also available as standalone branches of this repository.
     - The BatchRefiner methods are named as `Baseline_mode_metric`.
         - Baseline is the baseline method (above).
-        - Mode is either `scale`, `sel` (for filtering by SELecting dimensions), or `subbm` (for centering by SUBtracting Batch Means).
+        - Mode is one of `scale`, `sel` (for filtering by SELecting dimensions), or `subbm` (for centering by SUBtracting Batch Means).
         - Metric is either `pcr` or `ilisi`.
 The `pcr` metric corresponds to using batch $R^2$, and is so named because it uses part of the principal component reregression implementation from `scib`.
         - BatchRefiner methods for CONCORD, LIGER, NMF, scVI, and Seurat are modified to load in embeddings computed while running the baseline methods.
         - The `ilisi_sel` implementations for those methods are also modified to load dimension scores saved by the correspdoning `ilisi_scale` methods.
 Loading intermediate results is accomplished by manually moving files into the the method's working space while they are suspended.
 - `src/control_methods/` contains a panel of seven control methods used to calculate empirical minimum and maximum ranges for each metric and dataset.
 - `src/workflow/run_benchmark` contains the top-level script for benchmarking.
 We modified this to include the expanded set of methods we used.
 - `src/metrics/` contains the various OpenProblems metrics.
-We modified the resource usage tags of a few based on our observations and the values we chose for each tag (below).
+We modified the resource usage tags of a few, based on our observations and the values we chose for each tag (below).
    We also modified `kbet` to use [our slight modification to the scib implementation](https://github.com/schafferde/scib/tree/kbet_memory).
 It changes some data types in a deterministic preprocessing step to greatly reduce time and memory usage, especially for numberous cell types.
 We used `scib` version 1.1.7 for all benchmarking; we note that this modification has recently been merged into `scib` version `1.2.0`.
 - `scripts/` contains some added scripts that we used for running the pipeline and associated data handling.
 Scripts not mentioned are included from the original repository and may or may not work out of the box.